-It might not have been the glitziest of festivals, but thanks to a dodgy bootleg recording by the promoters on site its memory had been preserved.
+It might not have been the glitziest of festivals, but thanks to a dodgy bootleg recording by the promoters on site, its memory has been preserved.

-Once the bootleg had resurfaced, it was later mixed and produced into a live album in 2005, entitled Live at the Isle of Fehmarn, ready to be enjoyed by generations of fans who were born long after Hendrix passed.
+Once the bootleg had resurfaced, it was later mixed and produced into a live album in 2005, entitled Live at the Isle of Fehmarn, ready to be enjoyed by generations of fans born long after Hendrix passed away.

-See Jimi Hendrix's set at the Isle of Fehman festival in Germany on Sunday 6 September 1970
+Jimi Hendrix's set at the Isle of Fehmarn festival in Germany on Sunday 6 September 1970

 2. Spanish Castle Magic

-3. All Along the Watchtower (Bob Dylan cover)
+3. All Along the Watchtower (originally by Bob Dylan)